 The Importance Of Sacred Mount Meru

 For the Hindus, Mount Meru is the Earth’s axis.
-Without it the earth cannot rotate.
-Also, they view the mountain as the home of the gods with the important ones having their own separate kingdoms somewhere along its great height.
+Without it, the earth cannot rotate.
+Also, they view the mountain as the home of the gods with the important ones having their own separate kingdoms somewhere along with its great height.

 The followers of each of these important gods go to those celestial kingdoms to rest and wait for their next reincarnation.
 This transfer takes place after the worshipper has died.

 For the Javanese people or Indonesians, Mount Meru provides the origin of their island Java.
 According to their legends, the Batara Guru commanded Brahma and Vishnu to fill the island with humans.